alex-bl/CompilerConstruction/README.md

 Since this is only here to get you started, only a small portion of the grammar has been implemented.
 Yet this should make it much easier to work with `flex` / `bison` as starting from scratch.

+Notice me, if you find any mistakes which should be patched.